 As part of the army, the health service was of course involved in France's colonial activities.
-The museum addresses this by concentrating firmly upon public health work, in vaccination and in fighting epidemics.
-This was not purely humanitarian, but also seen as important in winning the trust of local populations.
+The museum largely avoids addressing this by concentrating firmly upon public health work, in vaccination and in fighting epidemics.
+Even this work was not purely humanitarian, but also seen as important in winning the trust of local populations.

 At the end of the visit, there is a complete change of tone.
 In the heart of Val-de-Grâce, the baroque interior of its church has survived intact.
 It was built by Anne of Austria in thanks for her son, the future Louis XIV, who was born after 23 years of marriage.
 Building did not begin until the child was seven: the church was so costly that it had to wait until she became Regent, with control of the Royal budget!

 Practical information: Le Musée du service de Santé des Armées,1 Place Alphonse Laveran, 75230 Paris.